Eleven (Stranger Things): Casting

+Millie Bobby Brown first played Eleven when she was 11 years old.

 The brothers believed Eleven was the most difficult role to cast, as the character had few lines.
 They wanted a child actor who was able to convey much emotion.
 The Duffers were concerned they would not find someone who could stay in character when not speaking.
 The brothers were relieved after meeting Millie Bobby Brown, whom they described as "something special, alright, with a downright spooky preternatural talent."
-Brown had to shave her head for the role, something she and her parents were worried would "diminish her beauty" until shown a photo of Charlize Theron as Imperator Furiosa in Mad Max: Fury Road.
+Brown had to shave her head for the role, something she and her parents were worried would turn out poorly and cost her future roles until they were shown a photo of Charlize Theron as Imperator Furiosa in Mad Max: Fury Road.

 In other media

-Eleven makes a silent cameo appearance in Odder Stuff, an in-universe television series in The Simpsons thirtieth season episode "I'm Dancing as Fat as I Can", released February 10, 2019.
-Eleven's Stranger Things role is then embodied by Lisa Simpson (voiced by Yeardley Smith) in the 31st season "Treehouse of Horror XXX" segment "Danger Things", released October 20, 2019.
+Eleven makes a silent cameo appearance in Odder Stuff, an in-universe television series in The Simpsons thirtieth season episode "I'm Dancing as Fat as I Can", released on February 10, 2019.
+Eleven's Stranger Things role is then embodied by Lisa Simpson (voiced by Yeardley Smith) in the 31st season "Treehouse of Horror XXX" segment "Danger Things", released on October 20, 2019.

 A violent parody of Eleven named Cindy is portrayed by Ess Hödlmoser in the second season of the Amazon Prime Video streaming television series The Boys and the promotional web series Vought News Network: Seven on 7 with Cameron Coleman.

 In November 2023, Eleven was added as a cosmetic outfit to Fortnite Battle Royale during Season OG.

+In November 2025, Eleven and other Stranger Things characters were added as skins for Lumi in the mobile game Brawl Stars.

+In January 2026, Eleven and other Stranger Things characters were added as playable characters in the online horror game Dead by Daylight.

 Reception

-The performance of Millie Bobby Brown received widespread acclaim and the 13-year-old Brown received two nominations for a Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Drama Series and two nominations for a Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series, becoming one of the youngest nominees for the awards.

-The character and Brown's performance have received critical acclaim; Alice Vincent of The Daily Telegraph wrote:

-"Millie Bobby Brown continues to be the star of the show: she has inspired fan art and tattoos, a worldwide acknowledgment of Eggos, the waffles her character devours and given a whole new life to the phrase 'mouth breather'".
-Ashley Hoffman of Time magazine recommended Eleven as a mascot for National Waffle Day.

-However, Lenika Cruz of The Atlantic said that "despite a rich backstory, Eleven is the show's most thinly sketched protagonist".

-At the 69th and 70th Primetime Emmy Awards in 2017 and 2018, Brown received a nomination for Outstanding Supporting Actress in a Drama Series.
-At the 2017 MTV Movie & TV Awards, she was nominated for Best Hero and Best Actor in a Show, winning the latter award.
-She won Best Performance by a Younger Actor in a Television Series at the 43rd Saturn Awards.
-She was twice nominated for the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Drama Series in 2017 and 2018.
-She won a Kids Choice Award for Best Female Actor in 2018 and 2020.